Manuel dos Santos (swimmer)

-Manoel dos Santos Júnior (born 22 February 1939) is a former Brazilian swimmer, former world record holder and a bronze medalist in 100-metre freestyle at the Olympic Games in Rome in 1960.
+Manoel dos Santos Júnior (born 22 February 1939) is a Brazilian former swimmer, former world record holder and a bronze medalist in 100-metre freestyle at the Olympic Games in Rome in 1960.

 Early life

 At 4 years of age, Manoel spent months in a hospital, recovering from recurrent threats of pneumonia and similar diseases, that his body suffered.
 His father saw in swimming the salvation of that drama.
 Before completing eleven years old, in early 1950, Manoel was studying in Rio Claro, in the Gymnasium Koelle, a German college.
 The boy found himself away from his family, which he saw only on holidays and "holy week", when he took the train to the western state.
 There in Rio Claro, the rigid routine of the college, Manoel fits well with the swimming program.
 In a 20-meter pool, under the guidance of Bruno Buch, his first master, he began to train, compete and make the team gym.

 The strongest swimmer of the group was a boy three years older than Manoel, named João Gonçalves Filho, future champion and South American record holder in the backstroke and an athlete in various sports, who participated in various Olympic Games.